 Aside from sounding similar, remarketing and retargeting are often used interchangeably.
 However, there are certain distinctions between these two terms.
-On a basic level, they use very different tools but are both about executing campaigns that draw in consumers with some level of interest or purchase intent.
+On a basic level, they use very different tools.
+But they are both about executing campaigns that draw in consumers with some level of interest or purchase intent.

 Retargeting commonly refers to the use of online ad placements and display ads, that appear as a result of a user’s activity.
-A potential customer may come to your site which gives him cookies, allowing you to target ads to them on other sites they visit.
-Retargeting is particularly useful because it operates through third party networks like AdBrite and the Google display network, giving marketers the opportunity to reach users anywhere among millions of sites.
+A potential customer may come to your site which gives him cookies.
+Those allow you to target ads to them on other sites they visit.
+Retargeting is particularly useful because it operates through third-party networks like AdBrite and the Google display network.
+This is allowing marketers to reach users anywhere among millions of sites.

-The 2 broad forms of retargeting are based on on-site events and off-site events, though are even more sub-categories under these.
-The former refers to any retargeting activities that draws data from user engagement with your site whereas the latter refers to data from users engaging with other sites.
-In both instances, retargeting uses the online behaviour of customers, such as which web pages they visited, whether they engage with your email promotions, how long they spent on each page, and which links they clicked on.
+The 2 broad forms of retargeting are based on on-site events and off-site events, though there are even more sub-categories under these.
+The former refers to any retargeting activities that draw data from user engagement with your site.
+The latter refers to data from users engaging with other sites.
+In both instances, retargeting uses the online behaviour of customers.
+This includes which web pages they visited and whether they engage with your email promotions.
+Also how long they spent on each page, and which links they clicked on.

 Remarketing, on the other hand, re-engages with customers by sending them emails based off of their browsing history.
-This can be in the form of upsell/cross sell emails referring similar or complementary products to the ones the user previously bought, shopping cart abandonment emails, or lifecycle marketing emails.
+This can be in the form of upsell/cross-sell emails referring similar or complementary products to the ones the user previously bought.
+Also shopping cart abandonment emails, or lifecycle marketing emails.
 These can be effective in following up on consumers and helping them along the purchase funnel.

 Both remarketing and retargeting have their advantages.
-They both remind the customer of what your site has to offer and can be a great way of informing customers with known intent about sales, events or special offers.
+They both remind the customer of what your site has to offer.
+They can be a great way of informing customers with known intent about sales, events or special offers.
 Among U.S. shoppers, the most popular personalization tactic was an alert email for when appealing products were on sale, according to 58% of respondents.

 This can be a potentially powerful tool for re-engaging with previous buyers as well.
 Remarketing can also provide a decent avenue for capitalising on consumer demand for complementary goods.
 For example, if someone is shopping for a camera, they may also want to buy lenses or lighting, so a reminder email can do wonders.

 Actions like shopping cart abandonment emails can remind consumers to complete a transaction.
-Cart abandonment reminders fairly popular with those aged 25-34, with 41% saying they appreciated the follow-up, according to a study from AgilOne.
-Similarly, the second most appreciated type of remarketing outreach was that of VIP customer appreciation emails with 51 percent of those surveyed saying they appreciated the outreach.
+Cart abandonment reminders are fairly popular with those aged 25-34, with 41% saying they appreciated the follow-up, according to a study from AgilOne.
+Similarly, the second most appreciated type of remarketing outreach was that of VIP customer appreciation emails.
+51 percent of those surveyed said they appreciated the outreach.